 It’s usual to write something personal or complimentary in the introductory sentences if you know the person you’re writing to – although, in a letter of complaint, it may not be appropriate.
 If your letter is one of a series, the introduction is where you would acknowledge a prior communication.
 For example:

 It was great to see you on Tuesday.
 I’m writing to thank you for your invitation….

 I acknowledge receipt of your complaint of October 24th.
 I’m writing to apologise…

 Tip #3 If you do not know who you are writing to…

-For example, if you are writing to the manager of a shop without knowing their name, you would write Dear Sir or Madam
+For example, if you are writing to a shop manager without knowing their name, you would write Dear Sir or Madam.

-IELTS Letter Tip #4 One of the most important tips for IELTS letters is that the place to give the detail is in the main body of the letter.
+IELTS Letter Tip #4 – One of the most important tips for IELTS letters: the place for detail is the letter’s main body.
 This is usually two or three paragraphs that explain more about the topic.

-If your letter concerns a problem that needs to be resolved or something that should change, you would give a full description in this section.
+If your letter concerns a problem that needs to be resolved or something that should change, you will need to give a full description in this section.

 Tip #5 Paragraphing

-In a typical IELTS letter question, you are given three or four points that you need to make – one really useful IELTS letter writing tip is to put each one into a new paragraph.
-This not only makes it easier for the reader to follow what you’re saying but it shows the examiner you can know how to write paragraphs.
+In a typical IELTS letter question, you are given three or four points that you need to make – one useful IELTS letter writing tip is to put each one into a new paragraph.
+This makes it easier for the reader to follow what you’re saying, and it also shows the examiner you can know how to write paragraphs.
 You can see how we’ve used this structure in this section.